Topic: Data Centers

 Then we have expanded the network architecture to include the storage are network (SAN) connecting storage to servers.
 When you consider the number of units connected and the multiple connections often used for redundancy to ensure reliability, you can see the amount of cabling that a data center can include.
 Mesh switching links allow servers to more easily use virtualization where one switch can provide services to more storage with lower cost and power usage.

-Structured cabling is, by it’s philosophy, universal and that means it has compromises in efficiency to allow more application flexibility.
-Data centers are so focused on efficiency that such an approach for cabling is often not acceptable.
-There are also issues with the points of view – continuing to think that UTP copper cable is the primary cabling, including legacy systems like T-1 (1.5Mb/s) in the access provider connection options, and even looking to having several interconnects for parallel MPO-connector optics where the networks require such low margins that multiple MPO connections will cause cabling to exceed the allowable power budgets.
+Structured cabling is, by it’s philosophy, universal and that means it makes compromises in efficiency to allow more application flexibility.
+Data centers are so focused on efficiency that such an approach for cabling is often not acceptable - see OCP or Open 19 above.
+There are also issues with the points of view – continuing to think that UTP copper cable is the primary cabling, including legacy systems like T-1 (1.5Mb/s) in the access provider connection options, and even looking to having several interconnects for parallel MPO-connector optics where the networks require such low loss budgets that multiple MPO connections will cause cabling to exceed the allowable power budgets.

 Data Center Cabling Designs